q8929998/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Gis has a mutable index called stage.

-Git is free software
-Git is free software
+Git tracks changes of files.